 Flat-Cut vs Point-Cut Corned Beef

 Overall, I prefer flat-cut corned beef because I want more meat and I'm not the biggest fan of the fatty portion of brisket.
-But, the decision is a matter of personal preference so you choose what works best for you and your family.
+But, the decision is a matter of personal preference so choose what works best for you and your family.

 Ingredient Notes